 - Improving their education, training and/or employment goals to break the cycle of disengagement.

-Who are the Alternative Education Programs for?
+Who Can the Alternative Education Program Help?

 For more details and hours of operation, please click here.

 The Alternative Education Program is funded by the Western Australian Department of Education.